Launching an AI App Today: Reality Check

 Which Converts Better for AI Apps: Feature-Gating or Usage-Gating?

-Usage-gating converts 15-30% better than pure feature-gating for AI apps, but the hybrid approach wins by 40%+ in conversion rates.
+Usage-gating converts 15-30% better than pure feature-gating, but hybrid wins by 40%+.

 How Much Discount to Give on Annual Plans for Your AI App?